IT22584854/Research-Project/README.md

-# 🧠 RAG Evaluation API
+# 🧠 Agent Response Evaluation and Benchmark

 This module is a **Retrieval-Augmented Generation (RAG) evaluation system** built with FastAPI.
 It is designed to evaluate LLM-generated answers using **multiple evaluation modes, hybrid metrics, and Supabase-stored interaction logs**.